Updated: 17th February 2021

 Answer: Yes, they do!
 I know this for sure because I have them in my garden.

-Although I have a small garden, I was determined to find space to squeeze in a few hollyhock plants in the flower border, because I know bees love them - especially bumble bees.
+Although I have a small garden, I was determined to find space to squeeze in a few hollyhock plants in the flower border, because I know pollinators, and in particular, bees love them - especially bumble bees.

 For me, cottage garden flowers such as these never, ever go out of fashion.
 Not that I have ever been concerned about 'fashion' or 'the latest trends', and I know the bees aren't interested either.
 The bees want pollen and nectar rich flowers, and hollyhocks provide plenty of nectar and are loaded with pollen.

 It's lovely to watch bumble bees bumbling about inside hollyhock flowers.
 As they reach inside the flower to get to the nectar, their furry coats get covered in grains of pollen from the anthers of the flower.

 Hollyhocks grace the garden border with gorgeous flowers on tall stems in shades of pink, apricot, white, deep and dusky reds and with bi-coloured varieties available.
 They can be annual, biennials or perennials.

 I initially sowed my hollyhock flowers from seed in pots in the greenhouse, and transferred them outdoors later once all risk of frost had passed.

 However, I recommend you simply follow the instructions from the seed supplier.
 Some sources suggest it's okay to sow hollyhock seeds directly into the ground where they are to grow and flower.

 Hollyhocks needs full sun.
 Being a tall plant, they can comfortably be located toward the back of the border as long as they are getting plenty of sunlight.
 They may need staking or supporting so take this into account when you plant them.

 Mine are next to our clump of bee balm (Monarda) plants.